MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/static-web-app/add-computer-vision-react-app.md

 This sample has all the code necessary to add Computer Vision to the React App.
 This section of the tutorial _reviews_ the steps and code.
 You do not need to take these steps for this tutorial.

-## Add Computer Vision to React with NPM
+## Add Computer Vision to local React app

 Use npm to add Computer Vision to the package.json file.